percona/pmm/README.md

 ## Directories and files

-- `mkdocs.yml`: Main configuration file for building HTML
+- `mkdocs.yml`: Main MkDocs configuration file
-- `docs`: Base directory for MkDocs
+- `docs`:
+	- `*.md`: Markdown files
+	- `_images/*`: Images
+	- `css`: Styling
+	- `js`: JavaScript files
 - `_resources`:
 	- `bin`
-	    - `glossary.tsv`: Export from a spreadsheet of glossary entries
+	    - `glossary.tsv`: Export from a spreadsheet of glossary entries.
-    	- `make_glossary.pl`: Script to write Markdown page from `glossary.tsv`
+    	- `make_glossary.pl`: Script to write Markdown page from `glossary.tsv`.
-    	- `grafana-dashboards-descriptions.py`: Script to extract dashboard descriptions from <https://github.com/percona/grafana-dashboards/>
+    	- `grafana-dashboards-descriptions.py`: Script to extract dashboard descriptions from <https://github.com/percona/grafana-dashboards/>.
 		- `plantuml`: Wrapper script for running PlantUML.
 	- `diagrams`:
-		- `*.puml`: [PlantUML](https://plantuml.com) diagrams (see comments inside each)
+		- `*.puml`: [PlantUML](https://plantuml.com) diagrams (see comments inside each).
-	- `templates`: Stylesheet for PDF output (used by [mkdocs-with-pdf](https://github.com/orzih/mkdocs-with-pdf) extension)
+	- `templates`: Stylesheet for PDF output (used by [mkdocs-with-pdf](https://github.com/orzih/mkdocs-with-pdf) extension).
-	- `theme`: MkDocs templates that produce HTML output for percona.com hosting
+	- `theme`: MkDocs templates that produce HTML output for percona.com hosting.
-- `variables.yml`: Values used throughout the Markdown.
-Includes the current version/release number.
+- `variables.yml`: Values used throughout the Markdown, including the current PMM version/release number.
-- `requirements.txt`: Python package dependencies
+- `requirements.txt`: Python package dependencies.

 ## Version switching

 We are trialing the use of [mike](https://github.com/jimporter/mike) to build different versions.

-With this, MkDocs is run locally and the HTML committed (and optionally pushed) to the `publish` branch.
+With this, a GitHUb action workflow runs `mike` (which runs `mkdocs`).
+The HTML is committed and pushed to the `publish` branch.
 The whole branch is then copied (by us, naturally) to our web server.

-(This is why the PMM1 docs (previously in <https://github.com/percona/pmm>) have been migrated from Sphinx/rst to Markdown/md and moved to the `1.x` branch of this repository.)

 ## License
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fpercona%2Fpmm-doc.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fpercona%2Fpmm-doc?ref=badge_large)